azurenoops/terraform-azurerm-overlays-management-hub/README.md

 By default, this module will create a resource group and the name of the resource group to be given in an argument `resource_group_name` located in `variables.naming.tf`.
 If you want to use an existing resource group, specify the existing resource group name, and set the argument to `create_resource_group = false`.

-> *If you are using an existing resource group, then this module uses the same resource group location to create all resources in this module.*
+> **Note:** *If you are using an existing resource group, then this module uses the same resource group location to create all resources in this module.*

+## Azure Monitoring Diagnostics

+Platform logs in Azure, including the Azure Activity log and resource logs, provide detailed diagnostic and auditing information for Azure resources and the Azure platform they depend on.

+Diagnostic settings are controlled trough Policy.
+Policy will create a policy assignment to enable diagnostic settings for all resources in the resource group.

+Please review the [Mission Enclave Policy Starter](https://github.com/azurenoops/ref-scca-enclave-policy-starter) reference implementation for more information.

 ## Azure Network DDoS Protection Plan